NuVasive Precice System Lawsuits

 • BBB A+ Rating Logo

-People are suing NuVasive because the company’s Precice devices could lead to biocompatibility issues.
+People sued NuVasive because the company’s Precice devices could lead to biocompatibility issues.
 Biocompatibility is a measure of how well an implant does in the body without causing rejection or other problems.
 Bio-incompatibility may cause tissue reactions, inflammation, immune responses, cancer and other negative reactions.

 On July 8, 2021, the Food and Drug Administration issued a letter to health care providers warning them of potential biocompatibility concerns with Precice devices.
 The FDA received reports of pain, changes in soft tissue and changes in the bone surrounding the stainless steel Precice Stryde device.